dabeng/interview/README.md

 ## Frameworks

 - Angular, React, Vue are the most popular MVVM frameworks.
-Which is your favorite ?
-Why ?
+Which is your favorite?
+Why?
+- How do you think of Vue?
+Do you think it is suitable to construct large-scale and complex web applications?

 # Test